Who is using WPGetAPI?

 For a start, WPGetAPI is free.
 You can download it from the WordPress plugin directory and give it a try.

 We have a Pro version of the plugin that contains many enhancements to take API integrations to the next level.
 The Pro plugin might sometimes be required for certain features, but often the free version will suffice.
 And the Pro plugin is a lot cheaper than any custom development costs!

 As we've said above, the support that our users receive is nothing short of amazing and we are always happy to help.
 Our support is free and always will be, whether you are using the free version or the Pro version.

 A bit about us

 Hi, I'm Brant and I call Australia home.
-I've been working with WordPress since 2009 and built my first WordPress plugin in 2015, which today has over 7000 active installs.
+I've been working with WordPress since 2009 and built my first WordPress plugin around 2015, which today has over 8,000 active installs.